Edison Electric Institute: Advocacy for changes to homeowner solar panel policies

-Between 2011 and 2017, rooftop solar panel installations had "explosive growth — as much as 900 percent by one estimate."
+Between 2011 and 2017, rooftop solar panel installations had "explosive growth—as much as 900 percent by one estimate."
 But by 2017, the growth stopped.
 Saturation in certain markets, such as California, and financial problems at several of the top solar panel makers are the main factors that caused the decline in growth.
 But, according to the New York Times, "the decline has also coincided with a concerted and well-funded lobbying campaign by traditional utilities, which have been working in state capitals across the country to reverse incentives for homeowners to install solar panels."
 EEI has played a central role in a national U.S. campaign to reduce renewable energy incentives.
 However, the EEI has been successful in rolling back state-level incentives for rooftop solar energy.

 Utilities are opposed to state rules, known as net metering, that are connected to homeowner-produced solar energy.
-Under net metering rules in many states, private solar customers can sell excess power they produce back to the grid at what is known as the "retail price," which is more than the utilities pay for the energy itself from energy producers.
-Utilities argue that this practice is unfair to homeowners who do not want or can't afford their own solar panels.
+Under net metering rules in many states, private solar customers can sell excess power they produce back to the grid at what is known as the "retail price", which is more than the utilities pay for the energy itself from energy producers.
+Utilities argue that this practice is unfair to homeowners who do not want or cannot afford their own solar panels.